February to April

 - In the event of a forfeit a game may still be played provided both teams pay the nominated game fee, however the game will still be awarded as a forfeit.

 - Any team that does not have the required number of players ready to start the game at the scheduled time will be penalised one point per minute they are late.
-These points will be added to the opposition team score at the end of the 1st quarter.
+These points will be added to the opposition team score at the start of the 1st quarter.

 - A win will result in three (3) competition points